Sync Apple Health Data

 When the widget updates, new data is synced to your Mac.

-Setup on Mac
+View Data on Mac

 Once you’ve installed and set up Health Auto Export on iPhone as outlined above, follow these steps to ensure data shows consistently in the macOS application.